 Moss Remover can be used 12 months a year but not when the moss is soaking wet.
 Also, avoid using in very high temperatures, particularly in direct sunlight.
 In this case, the product is likely to evaporate before soaking into the plant.

-If you are looking for a longer term solution to moss growth and reduced maintenance, then it is worth considering the application of one of Stonecare4u’s sealing or coating products.
+If you are looking for a longer-term solution to moss growth and reduced maintenance, then it is worth considering the application of one of StoneCare4U’s sealers.
 These will re-introduce the protective layer that was once present and reduce porosity.
 Remember, without consistent moisture being present, the plant cannot flourish or grow.
 Please take a look around our website for complimentary products and for advice, get in touch.